JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Louise.md

 We made a tell sell likely video to show the concept.

 We divided the tasks.
 I was responsible for the styling and the casting of the set.
 The tasks were well divided and together with each other we had a lot of fun.
+We made up a huge concept with a lot  of potential.

 </details>